OMDTZ/ODK-Central-WebMap/README.md

         - Linux servers (digital Ocean etc)
         - Serverless (DO apps, Google App Engine, AWS, Heroku, etc)

+# Next Steps
+- Get json importing working; parse geojson insteady of passing it through java sripts.
+If we are going to use direct java sripts files we will be open to viruses
+- Write instructions for user to add map data
+- Get async working, load webmap, make spine, start a spiner to allow user still seeing the map while data is loading
+- Set up let's Encrypt

 # Resources

 [A blog from our old friend Chris Arderne](https://rdrn.me/leaflet-maps-google-sheets/#pulling-data-from-google-sheets) on provisioning Leaflet maps from Google Sheets; very cool.